amarnathreddy0201/amarnathreddy0201/README.md

 # https://bastibe.de/2013-05-30-speeding-up-matplotlib.html

-## Yolo training
+###  Yolo training

 - !yolo task=detect mode=train model=yolov8s.pt data= "/data.yaml" epochs=1000 imgsz=640 batch=4 patience=150 save=True save_period=25 plots=True device=0

+# Interview Questions

-## 1) How yolo works?
+### 1) How yolo works?

-a) The basic behind idea behind yolo is to divide the i/p image into a grid of cellsand , for each cell, predict the probabilities of the presence of object and bounding box coordinates of the object.
+- The basic behind idea behind yolo is to divide the i/p image into a grid of cellsand , for each cell, predict the probabilities of the presence of object and bounding box coordinates of the object.

-b) Inputting an image: The image is resized to 448x448, then passed through a CNN to extract features
+- Inputting an image: The image is resized to 448x448, then passed through a CNN to extract features

-c) Dividing the image into a grid: The grid size can be 13x13 or 19x19, with each cell containing 5 boxes
+- Dividing the image into a grid: The grid size can be 13x13 or 19x19, with each cell containing 5 boxes

-d) Predicting bounding boxes and class probabilities: Each cell predicts a set of bounding boxes and class probabilities
+- Predicting bounding boxes and class probabilities: Each cell predicts a set of bounding boxes and class probabilities

-e) Removing overlapping guesses: YOLO uses non-maximum suppression to remove any guesses that overlap with other guesses
+- Removing overlapping guesses: YOLO uses non-maximum suppression to remove any guesses that overlap with other guesses

-f) Outputting the remaining guesses: YOLO outputs the remaining guesses as rectangles and object labels
+- Outputting the remaining guesses: YOLO outputs the remaining guesses as rectangles and object labels

-## 2) Object detection vs segmentation
+### 2) Object detection vs segmentation

-   a) Finding the object and location of the object.
+- Finding the object and location of the object.

-   b) Fine-grained information
+- Fine-grained information

-   c) Object detection:
+- Object detection:
     Focuses on identifying and localizing specific objects within an image or video.
 It involves finding bounding boxes around objects and classifying them.

-   d) Segmentation:
+ - Segmentation:
    Focuses on dividing an image into meaningful regions and assigning class labels to each pixel.
 It provides fine-grained information about object boundaries and regions.

 **3) Different types of filters:**

-   a) Smoothing filters:
+- Smoothing filters:

-   Gaussian filter: This filter applies a two-dimensional Gaussian function to the neighborhood pixels to smoothen the image.
+    - Gaussian filter: This filter applies a two-dimensional Gaussian function to the neighborhood pixels to smoothen the image.
 The greater the standard deviation of the Gaussian distribution, the greater the blur will be.

-   Median filter: This filter replaces each pixel value with the median of the neighboring pixels.
+    - Median filter: This filter replaces each pixel value with the median of the neighboring pixels.
 It is effective in reducing the salt and pepper noise from the images.

-   b) Sharpening filters
+- Sharpening filters

-   Laplacian filter: This filter convolves over the image based on the principle of the Laplace transform.
+   - Laplacian filter: This filter convolves over the image based on the principle of the Laplace transform.
 It calculates the image matrix's second-order derivative and highlights its edges and details by emphasizing regions of rapid intensity changes.

-   c) Edge detection filters:
+- Edge detection filters:

-   1) Sobel filter: It detects the edges by calculating the horizontal and vertical derivatives of the image and then combining them.
+    - Sobel filter: It detects the edges by calculating the horizontal and vertical derivatives of the image and then combining them.

-	    Sobel function in opencv is used to perform edge detection on an image. it computes the gradient of the image intensity at each pixel, which can be used to detect edges or sharp changes in intensity.
+        - Sobel function in opencv is used to perform edge detection on an image. it computes the gradient of the image intensity at each pixel, which can be used to detect edges or sharp changes in intensity.
 Sobel edge detection typically involves convolving the image with a Sobel kernel in the both the horizontal and vertical directions to compute the gradient magnitude and direction.

-   2) Robert filter: It detects the edges by calculating and combining derivatives of both the image diagonals.
+   - Robert filter: It detects the edges by calculating and combining derivatives of both the image diagonals.

-   d) Thresholding filters:
+- Thresholding filters:

-   1) Binary threshold filter: This filter converts a greyscaled image into a binary image by setting pixel values above a threshold to white and values below the threshold to black.
+    - Binary threshold filter: This filter converts a greyscaled image into a binary image by setting pixel values above a threshold to white and values below the threshold to black.

-   2) Adaptive threshold filter: It is similar to the binary threshold filter, but it determines its threshold based on the local neighborhood of each pixel.
+    - Adaptive threshold filter: It is similar to the binary threshold filter, but it determines its threshold based on the local neighborhood of each pixel.

-   e) Morphological filters:
+- Morphological filters:

-   1) Dilation filter: This filter expands the boundaries of regions in an image by replacing each pixel with a maximum value in its neighborhood.
+   - Dilation filter: This filter expands the boundaries of regions in an image by replacing each pixel with a maximum value in its neighborhood.
 It helps fill gaps, join broken lines, and enlarge objects.

-   2) Erosion filter: This filter shrinks the boundaries of regions by replacing each pixel with the minimum value with its neighborhood.
+   - Erosion filter: This filter shrinks the boundaries of regions by replacing each pixel with the minimum value with its neighborhood.
 It helps remove noise, separates connected objects, and reduces object size.

-   f) The anisotropic diffusion filter (ADF) is a technique used in image processing and computer vision to reduce image noise while preserving image content.
+- The anisotropic diffusion filter (ADF) is a technique used in image processing and computer vision to reduce image noise while preserving image content.

-   g) The Bilateral Filter is a non-linear, edge-preserving smoothing filter that is commonly used in Computer Vision as a simple noise-reduction stage in a pipeline.
+- The Bilateral Filter is a non-linear, edge-preserving smoothing filter that is commonly used in Computer Vision as a simple noise-reduction stage in a pipeline.

-   h) Morphological operations include dilation, erosion, opening, closing, and boundary extraction.
+- Morphological operations include dilation, erosion, opening, closing, and boundary extraction.
 For example, dilation can expand image pixels or add pixels on object boundaries, while erosion can shrink the image pixels or remove pixels on object boundaries.
 Compound operations often combine dilation and erosion, such as closing, which performs dilation and then erosion, or opening, which performs erosion and then dilation.

-## 4) Different types of segmentation(Semantic vs instance segmentation):
+### 4) Different types of segmentation(Semantic vs instance segmentation):

-   a) Semantic segmentation : One class consider as same entity.
+   - Semantic segmentation : One class consider as same entity.

-   b) Instane segmentation : Distinguishes between different instances of the same class
+   - Instane segmentation : Distinguishes between different instances of the same class

-   c) Semantic segmentation treats all objects within a category as one entity.
+   - Semantic segmentation treats all objects within a category as one entity.
 Instance segmentation treats multiple objects in the same class as unique individual instances.
       Semantic and instance segmentation have real-world applications such as: Urban planning and smart city management, Medical diagnostics and research, Autonomous vehicles and advanced driver-assistance systems (ADAS), Analyzing  medical scans, and Satellite or aerial imagery.

-## 5) How RT-DERT works?
+### 5) How RT-DERT works?

-   Efficient Hybrid Encoder: Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
+   - Efficient Hybrid Encoder: Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
 This unique Vision Transformers-based design reduces computational costs and allows for real-time object detection.

-   Efficient Hybrid Encoder: Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
+   - Efficient Hybrid Encoder: Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
 This unique Vision Transformers-based design reduces computational costs and allows for real-time object detection.

-   IoU-aware Query Selection: Baidu's RT-DETR improves object query initialization by utilizing IoU-aware query selection.
+   - IoU-aware Query Selection: Baidu's RT-DETR improves object query initialization by utilizing IoU-aware query selection.
 This allows the model to focus on the most relevant objects in the scene, enhancing the detection accuracy.

-   Adaptable Inference Speed: Baidu's RT-DETR supports flexible adjustments of inference speed by using different decoder layers without the need for retraining.
+   - Adaptable Inference Speed: Baidu's RT-DETR supports flexible adjustments of inference speed by using different decoder layers without the need for retraining.
 This adaptability facilitates practical application in various real-time object detection scenarios.

-## 6) Difference between low level and highlevel languages?
+### 6) Difference between low level and highlevel languages?

 High-level languages are easy to understand, debug, and are widely used today.
 They are portable and do not depend on machines.
 Low-level languages, on the other hand, are machine-friendly, difficult to understand, and not portable.
 They are machine-dependent and not commonly used for programming today.